woile/woile.github.io/posts/sharing-team-secrets/index.rst

 | Tired of storing your passwords in unreliable but convenient places?

-| Tired of sharing password across unreliable platforms? slack, git, etc
+| Tired of sharing password across unreliable platforms? slack, notes, etc

 | Tired of having your team passwords in no specific place?